sailon/couch-cluster/README.md

 ## View the API
-Navigate to couch1.vagrant:3000 to view the first datacenter cluster Navigate to couch2.vagrant:3000 to view the second datacenter cluster
+Navigate to couch1.vagrant:3000 to view the first datacenter cluster.

+Navigate to couch2.vagrant:3000 to view the second datacenter cluster

 ## Postman API Collection